glowbuzzer/netPI-netx-programming-examples/README.md

 #### Accessing

 After the container has been started login to it with a SSH client such as [putty](http://www.putty.org/) using the netPI's IP address along with the mapped SSH port.
-Use the credentials `pi` as user and `raspberry` as password when asked.
+Use the credentials `pi` as user and `raspberry` as password when asked and you are logged in as a non-root user `pi`.

 ##### The programming example files and folders

-After the login you will be directed to the pi user's home directory /home/pi with following structure
+The login directs you to the user's home directory /home/pi with following structure

 ```
 /home/pi/
        |
-       +--/devicedescriptions   - device description files such as EDS, GSDML
+       +--/devicedescriptions   - device description files such as EDS, GSDML needed for master engineering
+       +--/driver               - netX driver installation package
+       +--/firmwares            - netX firmware installation packages
+       +--/includes             - protocol specific include files for compilation
        +--/manuals              - common cifX API manual and protocol specific API manuals
-       +--/includes             - protocol specific include files for compilation
+       +--/objs                 - folder where the object files of the compilation process are stored to
        +--/sources              - protocol specific source codes of the demos
-       +--/driver               - netX driver installation package
-       +--/firmwares            - netX firmware installation packages
-       | Makefile               - Makefile to compile demo applications using 'make' command
+       | Makefile               - Makefile to compile example applications using 'make' command
-       | PNS_simpleConfig       - precompiled PROFINET example executable
+       | PNS_simpleConfig       - precompiled and executable PROFINET example
-       | EIS_simpleConfig       - precompiled EtherNet/IP example executable
+       | EIS_simpleConfig       - precompiled and executable EtherNet/IP example
 ```
 ##### netX driver installation